Colored gold: Rose, red, and pink gold

 Up to 15% zinc can be added to copper-rich alloys to change their color to reddish yellow or dark yellow.
 14K red gold, often found in the Middle East, contains 41.67% copper.

 The highest karat version of rose gold, also known as crown gold, is 22 karat.

+Amongst the alloys made of gold, silver, and copper, the hardest is the 18.1 K pink gold (75.7% gold and 24.3% copper).
+An alloy with only gold and silver is the hardest at 15.5 K (64.5% gold and 35.5% silver).

 During ancient times, due to impurities in the smelting process, gold frequently turned a reddish color.
-This is why many Greco-Roman texts, and even many texts from the Middle Ages, describe gold as "red".
+This is why many Greek and Roman texts, and some texts from the Middle Ages, describe gold as "red".

 Spangold

-Some gold-copper–aluminium alloys form a fine surface texture at heat treatment, yielding an interesting spangling effect.
+Some gold-copper-aluminium alloys form a fine surface texture at heat treatment, yielding a spangling effect.
 At cooling, they undergo a quasi-martensitic transformation from body-centered cubic to body-centered tetragonal phase; the transformation does not depend on the cooling rate.
 A polished object is heated in hot oil to 150–200 °C for 10 minutes then cooled below 20 °C, forming a sparkly surface covered with tiny facets.

-The alloy of 76% gold, 19% copper, and 5% aluminium yields a yellow color; the alloy of 76% gold, 18% copper and 6% aluminium is pink.
+The alloy of 76% gold, 19% copper, and 5% aluminium yields a yellow color; the alloy of 76% gold, 18% copper, and 6% aluminium is pink.

 Green gold

-Green gold was known to the ancient Persians as long ago as 860 BC under the name electrum, a naturally occurring alloy of silver and gold.
-It actually appears as greenish-yellow rather than green.
+Electrum, a naturally occurring alloy of silver and gold, develops a greenish cast with increasing silver content, ranging in color from green-yellow (for proportions of silver between 14% and 29%) to pale green-yellow (for proportions of silver between 29% and 50%).
+It was known to the ancient Persians as long ago as 860 BC.
+However, electrum was used even thousands of years before that, by both the Akkadians and Ancient Egyptians (as evidenced by the Royal Cemetery at Ur).
+Even the tops of some Egyptian pyramids were known to be capped in thin layers of electrum.
 Fired enamels adhere better to these alloys than to pure gold.

 Cadmium can also be added to gold alloys to create a green color, but there are health concerns regarding its use, as cadmium is highly toxic.
-The alloy of 75% gold, 15% silver, 6% copper, and 4% cadmium yields a dark-green alloy.
+Adding 2% cadmium to 18K red gold yields a light green color, whereas the alloy of 75% gold, 15% silver, 6% copper, and 4% cadmium is dark green.

-Grey gold
+Gray gold

-Grey gold alloys are usually made from gold and palladium.
+Gray gold alloys are usually made from gold and palladium.
 A cheaper alternative which does not use palladium is made by adding silver, manganese, and copper to the gold in specific ratios.